-Items for disposal shall be notified to Governors for their approval, except where the Scheme of delegation allows this to be determined by the Head Teacher.
-Schools are free to determine their own arrangements for keeping a register of assets worth less than $\pounds1,000$; however they must keep a register in some form.
+Items for disposal shall be notified to Governors for their approval.
+Schools are free to determine their own arrangements for keeping a register of assets worth less than $\pm 1,000$; however, they must keep a register in some form.